MinecraftTAS/LoTAS/README.md

 ﻿> [!IMPORTANT]
 > # This project is no longer actively being developed!
 >We are shifting our focus to [TASmod](https://github.com/MinecraftTAS/TASmod).
->For more information and plans read this announcement: [Future of Mineraft TAS tools](https://>gist.github.com/ScribbleTAS/43b18e8a92a111e92bf4bb0d9cf49e99)
+>For more information and plans, read this announcement: [Future of Mineraft TAS tools](https://>gist.github.com/ScribbleTAS/43b18e8a92a111e92bf4bb0d9cf49e99)

 # LoTAS
 Used to create non-playback, Low optimization Tool-Assisted Speedruns (LoTAS).